josefM23/autocomplete-module/tests/ManualTests.md

 **Steps:**
 1. Open the application.
 2. Click on the input field.
-3. Enter the text "App".
+3. Enter the text "Ali".

 **Expected Result:**
-Suggestions matching the input "App" (e.g., "Apple", "Pineapple") should be displayed.
+Suggestions matching the input "Ali" (e.g., "alive", "alice") should be displayed ass artist: or song:

 **Actual Result:**
-Suggestions "Apple" and
-"Pineapple" were displayed.
+Suggestions "artist: 100 gecs - song: dumbest girl alive" and meny oithers was displyed.

 **Status:** Pass